keboola/connection-docs/overview/tutorial/load/index.md

 {: .image-popup}
 ![Screenshot -- CSV New Configuration](/overview/tutorial/load/csv-import-create-new-configuration.png)

-You need to name the configuration, you'll be creating configuration for each table, so let's name the first one *Opportunity* and click on *Create*.
-When the configuration is created, it is filled with defaults - e.g. *CSV format* and *destination* name of the table in
+You will be creating configuration for each table, so let's name the first one *Opportunity* and click on *Create*.
-[KBC Storage](/storage/).
-For this tutorial, you need to change the *Destination* setting.
-To change it, click on *Change settings*.
+Each created configuration is filled with defaults; for example, *CSV format* and *destination* name of the table in [KBC Storage](/storage/).
+For this tutorial, change only the *Destination* setting by clicking on *Change settings*.

 {: .image-popup}
 ![Screenshot -- CSV Import Configuration](/overview/tutorial/load/csv-import-default-configuration.png)

-Now type `in.c-tutorial.opportunity` in the *Destination* field and click on *Save Settings* to confirm the change.
+Now type `in.c-tutorial.opportunity` in the *Destination* field and click on *Save Settings*.
-You don't need to change any other setting.

 {: .image-popup}
 ![Screenshot -- Change upload settings](/overview/tutorial/load/csv-import-change-settings.png)